General questions

 Home Depot in the paint aisle, and Amazon are the most common places to find this adhesive spray.

-Full refunds of the Hoodliner and Decal are permitted within 14 days of Hoodliner delivery.
-(Note: If the Hoodliner or Decal have already been shipped the refund will be just for the Hoodliner and Decal, not the shipping.)
 If you would like a refund you are responsible for the return shipping cost and return the Hoodliner in the original box.
 Once Hoodliner and Decal are received and there is no damage to the product your refund will be issued.

 Other Questions